CameronSchafer/go-utils/README.md

 ### Usage Help:
 ./path-to/go-utils [-m <light|dark>] [-v] [-l] [-t] [-r]
 > -m  mode light|dark  [ default is dark ].
-It is recommended if running this in a terminal with a dark background, either mode is fine.
+If running go-utils in a terminal with a dark background, either mode is fine.
 If running in a white or light background, then use the light mode to make the colours more readable.

 > Only one of the following args can be run at a time.
 > The first arg in the command [ ./path-to/go-utils -rlt ] will only use [-r] before exiting.